gohugoio/hugo/content/en/functions/css/Sass.md

 {{ end }}
 ```

+silenceDeprecations
+: (`slice`) {{< new-in 0.139.0 >}} A slice of deprecation IDs to silence.
+The deprecation IDs are printed to in the warning message, e.g "import" in `WARN  Dart Sass: DEPRECATED [import] ...`.
+This is for Dart Sass only.

 ## Dart Sass

 The extended version of Hugo includes [LibSass] to transpile Sass to CSS.
 In 2020, the Sass team deprecated LibSass in favor of [Dart Sass].